Commuting symplectomorphisms and Dehn twists in divisors

-The automorphism $g\hf$ from Definition~\ref{def:action_hf} has zero degree, so it has a supertrace which is an element of $\Lambda$.
-Supertraces can be computed on the chain level, since all our chain complexes are finite-dimensions, and the following is just a restatement of definitions.
+The automorphism $g\hf$ from Definition~\ref{def:action_hf} has zero degree, so it has well-defined supertrace which is an element of $\Lambda$.
+Supertraces can be computed on the chain level, since all our chain complexes are finite-dimensional.
+Therefore the following is just a restatement of definitions.

-\begin{lemma} Let $X$ be a symplectic manifold satisfying the $W^+$ condition and $f,g:X\to X$ be two commuting symplectomorphisms.
+\begin{lemma} Let $X$ be a symplectic manifold satisfying the $W^+$ condition and $f,g\co X\to X$ be two commuting symplectomorphisms.
 Take $J_s',H_s'$ as in (\ref{eq:j_h_pull_g}) and a homotopy $J_{s,t},H_{s,t}$ from $J_s',H_s'$ to $J_s,H_s$ as in (\ref{eq:cont_htopy_support}).
 Then

 where $\sgn(u)=\pm 1$ is defined in Definition~\ref{def:sign_sec_cyl}. \end{lemma}